-Taylor could not account for the missing four credit hours that were faxed to the KDOI.10 However, the fourth page of the eight-page fax that was sent to the KDOI on January 8, 2001, is a certificate of completion by Marylan K. Taylor of a course entitled "Business Life," course certification number 00089, provided by Independent Insurance Agents of KY, Inc., an approved provider in the State of Kentucky.11 The handwritten course completion date is "6-16-00"; however, the two zeros appear to overwrite another date.
+Taylor could not account for the missing four credit hours that were faxed to the KDOI.
+However, the fourth page of the eight-page fax that was sent to the KDOI on January 8, 2001, is a certificate of completion by Marylan K. Taylor of a course entitled "Business Life," course certification number 00089, provided by Independent Insurance Agents of KY, Inc., an approved provider in the State of Kentucky.
+The handwritten course completion date is "6-16-00"; however, the two zeros appear to overwrite another date.
 After receiving the fax, the KDOI contacted the course provider who advised that "Business Life," course 00089, was last taught in 1998 and was not on the calendar for the year 2000.
-The provider also stated that the only seminar it conducted on June 16, 2000, was course 00004, "Related Personal Lines."12 After receiving this information from the course provider, the KDOI declared Taylor's insurance licenses "inactive" as of December 1, 2000.13
+The provider also stated that the only seminar it conducted on June 16, 2000, was course 00004, "Related Personal Lines."
+After receiving this information from the course provider, the KDOI declared Taylor's insurance licenses "inactive" as of December 1, 2000.
+The provider also stated that the only seminar it conducted on June 16, 2000, was course provider, the KDOI declared Taylor's insurance licenses "inactive" as of December 1, 2000.